Canon 7D II vs Olympus E-PL1

 Studio photographers will appreciate that the Canon 7D II (unlike the E-PL1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 7D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL1 was succeeded by the Olympus E-PL2, while the 7D Mark II does not have a direct successor.
+Both the 7D Mark II and the E-PL1 have been discontinued, but can regularly be found used on ebay.
+The E-PL1 was replaced by the Olympus E-PL2, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D II Manual (free pdf) or the online Olympus E-PL1 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 7D II or the Olympus E-PL1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 7D Mark II:

 - More detail: Offers more megapixels (20 vs 12.2MP) with a 30% higher linear resolution.

 - Better image quality: Scores substantially higher (16 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (1.7 EV of extra DR).

 - Better low-light sensitivity: Requires less light for good images (1.2 stops ISO advantage).